Facial Injuries Solicitors — Scotland

 FAQs About Facial Injury Claims

-Yes, you can still pursue compensation for permanent cosmetic damage if you were partially at fault for the accident that caused your facial lesions.
+Yes, you can still pursue compensation for permanent cosmetic damage if you were partially at fault for the accident that caused your facial injuries.
 In Scotland, the law follows a principle called “contributory negligence.”

 So, if you’re partially responsible for the accident, your damages may be decreased proportionally to your share of the blame.
 However, you can still receive a settlement for the portion of the blame attributed to the other party.